Strengthening the Core for Total Wellbeing

 Joe refined and shared his fitness system with others at an internment camp where he was detained at the start of World War I, where he fell into the role of nurse/caretaker.
 During his time in the camp, Joe also devised resistance equipment as rehabilitation machines for the injured and bedridden, many of which are still in use today.
 After his release, Joe's system gained popularity with dancers across Europe and the US, particularly amongst the New York ballet.

 In 1926, Joe immigrated to New York and opened a fitness studio with his wife, Clara, who would continue his work after his passing in 1967.
 (Clara is also credited with adapting the Pilates method for use with the critically injured and ill, spawning the Pilates legacy as exercise tailored for any fitness level.)
 Several students of Joe and Clara's went on to open Pilates studios of their own, and the practice has steadily drawn followers ever since.
 Today, over 10 million Americans are practicing some form of pilates.

 Classical vs. Contemporary Pilates

-Though many forms of Pilates are in practice today, only the original teachings of Joseph Pilates – the movements he devised, in the order he directed – can be considered a “Classical” practice of Pilates.
-Though other “Contemporary” Pilates methods are based in the teachings of Joseph Pilates, they have been modified over many iterations by other instructors to incorporate different interpretations, back-grounds, disciplines, and schools of thought.
-Since every person’s (and every body’s) preference is different, there is not one “right” form of Pilates, but Classical Pilates is the only technique that can be considered the true, unadulterated Pilates method as taught by Joseph and Clara Pilates.
+Though many forms of Pilates are in practice today, only the original teachings of Joseph Pilates – the movements he devised, in the order he directed – can be considered a "Classical" practice of Pilates.
+Though other "Contemporary" Pilates methods are based on the teachings of Joseph Pilates, they have been modified over many iterations by other instructors to incorporate different interpretations, backgrounds, disciplines, and schools of thought.
+Since every person's (and everybody's) preference is different, there is no one "right" form of Pilates, but Classical Pilates is the only technique that can be considered true, unadulterated Pilates method by Joseph and Clara Pilates.